oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 * `is_dedicated` - (Optional) True if the database is on [dedicated Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adbddoverview.htm).
 * `is_free_tier` - (Optional) (Updatable) Indicates if this is an Always Free resource.
 The default value is false.
 Note that Always Free Autonomous Databases have 1 CPU and 20GB of memory.
 For Always Free databases, memory and CPU cannot be scaled.
 When `db_workload` is `AJD` it cannot be `true`.
 * `is_preview_version_with_service_terms_accepted` - (Optional) If set to `TRUE`, indicates that an Autonomous Database preview version is being provisioned, and that the preview version's terms of service have been accepted.
 Note that preview version software is only available for databases on [shared Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#AEI).
+* `is_refreshable_clone` - (Applicable when source=CLONE_TO_REFRESHABLE) (Updatable) True for creating a refreshable clone and False for detaching the clone from source Autonomous Database.
+Detaching is one time operation and clone becomes a regular Autonomous Database.
 * `license_model` - (Optional) (Updatable) The Oracle license model that applies to the Oracle Autonomous Database.
 Note that when provisioning an Autonomous Database on [dedicated Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adbddoverview.htm), this attribute must be null because the attribute is already set at the Autonomous Exadata Infrastructure level.
 When using [shared Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#AEI), if a value is not specified, the system will supply the value of `BRING_YOUR_OWN_LICENSE`.
 It is a required field when `db_workload` is AJD and needs to be set to `LICENSE_INCLUDED` as AJD does not support default `license_model` value `BRING_YOUR_OWN_LICENSE`.
 * `nsg_ids` - (Optional) (Updatable) A list of the [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the network security groups (NSGs) that this resource belongs to.
 Setting this to an empty array after the list is created removes the resource from all NSGs.
 For more information about NSGs, see [Security Rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securityrules.htm). **NsgIds restrictions:**
 	* Autonomous Databases with private access require at least 1 Network Security Group (NSG).
 The nsgIds array cannot be empty.
 * `private_endpoint_label` - (Optional) (Updatable) The private endpoint label for the resource.
+* `refreshable_mode` - (Applicable when source=CLONE_TO_REFRESHABLE) (Updatable) The refresh mode of the clone.
+AUTOMATIC indicates that the clone is automatically being refreshed with data from the source Autonomous Database.
 * `source` - (Optional) The source of the database: Use `NONE` for creating a new Autonomous Database.
 Use `DATABASE` for creating a new Autonomous Database by cloning an existing Autonomous Database.

 	For Autonomous Databases on [shared Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#AEI), the following cloning options are available: Use `BACKUP_FROM_ID` for creating a new Autonomous Database from a specified backup.
 Use `BACKUP_FROM_TIMESTAMP` for creating a point-in-time Autonomous Database clone using backups.
 For more information, see [Cloning an Autonomous Database](https://docs.cloud.oracle.com/iaas/Content/Database/Tasks/adbcloning.htm).
-* `source_id` - (Required when source=DATABASE) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the source Autonomous Database that you will clone to create a new Autonomous Database.
+* `source_id` - (Required when source=CLONE_TO_REFRESHABLE | DATABASE) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the source Autonomous Database that you will clone to create a new Autonomous Database.
 * `subnet_id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet the resource is associated with.

 	**Subnet Restrictions:**